top of page

 HELLFIRE

 CPH's viewpoint on hellfire is that the word "hell" in many Bible translations refers to Sheol or Hades, the common grave of dead mankind, and Gehenna, a symbol of eternal destruction.
-This is supported by Revelation 20:14, "Then death and Hades were thrown into the lake of fire.
+This is supported by Revelation 20:14, which states, "Then death and Hades were thrown into the lake of fire.
 The lake of fire is the second death."
 Hell is not a place of torment but a state of eternal separation from God.

 THE SOUL